 - In an X-Men/Alpha Flight crossover, Loki gives regular humans superpowers, which would eliminate anti-mutant prejudice.
 Then they discovered that the price was all humans losing their imagination/creativity.
 It was pointed out that then humans would still resent mutants, who retained their imagination.

-- In The Story To End All Stories, Chuck Cunnigham swears revenge on both humanity and the rest of fiction for forgetting about him.
-He unleashes the Nothing (see below) in order to wipe out fiction and destroy people's ability to imagine.
+- In The Story to End All Stories, Chuck Cunningham swears revenge on both humanity and the rest of fiction for forgetting about him.
+He unleashes the Nothing in order to wipe out fiction and destroy people's ability to imagine.

 - Discworld: The Auditors of Reality despise the concept of imagination, considering it to be a reason for humanity's "messiness", and try to compromise it by eliminating the Hogfather (that universe's Santa Claus).